Code-Institute-Submissions/weightbearer/TESTING.md

 ## Validation

-Each page was directly inputted into the [W3C Validator](https://validator.w3.org/) to check that the markup used passed W3C standards.
+Each page was directly inputted into the [W3C HTML Validator](https://validator.w3.org/#validate_by_input) to check that the markup used passed W3C standards.
+The CSS style sheet was directly inputted into the [W3C CSS Validator](http://www.css-validator.org/#validate_by_input).
+The results can be seen below.

 ### Issues raised